fastify/light-my-request/README.md

     - `close` - whether the request will emit a `close` event.
 Defaults to `undefined`, meaning no `close` event will be emitted.
   - `validate` - Optional flag to validate this options object.
 Defaults to `true`.
   - `server` - Optional http server.
 It is used for binding the `dispatchFunc`.
+  - `autoStart` - Automatically start the request as soon as the method is called.
+It is only valid when not passing a callback.
+Defaults to `true`.
 - `callback` - the callback function using the signature `function (err, res)` where:
   - `err` - error object
   - `res` - a response object where: